lume/lume.github.io/guide/contributing.md

 ### Publishing a new version

+> [!Note]
+> Publishing steps currently work in Linux or macOS, but not yet in Windows (help wanted).

 When ready to publish a new version, run one of the following depending on which part of the version number you want to increment (see [SemVer](https://semver.org/) for conventions on patch, minor, and major